Border Collie insurance

 How far can a Border Collie puppy walk?

 For puppy walks, stick to the ‘5-minute rule’… that’s 5 minutes of structured exercise per month of age.
-So, a 3-month-old puppy should walk for about 15 minutes at a time.
+So, a 3-month-old puppy should walk for about 15 minutes twice a day.
 Gradually build this up.
 Don’t overdo it while their bones are still growing.

 How often to worm a Border Collie puppy

 Worm every two weeks until they’re 12 weeks old, then monthly until they’re 6 months.
-After that, only worm your dog if you know they have worms or strongly suspect it.
+After that, choose a routine flea and worming treatment, as recommended by your vet.
 Ask your vet for the best product for your puppy’s weight and age.

 How long can you leave a Border Collie puppy alone?